IvanMcCauley/Project_Dashcam-BEV-Path-Planner/README.md

 - What’s drivable? → BEV projection into occupancy grid
 - Where can I go? → A* path planning in real time

-It’s a simulation of the perception → planning loop used in real-world AV stacks like Apollo, Autoware, and CARIAD.
+It’s a simulation of the perception → planning loop used in real-world AV stacks.

 ---